 For many Disney travelers, a vacation is not complete without a character meal.
 There is thankfully a character meal available daily at Aulani: Makahiki restaurant for breakfast.

-For one set price ($48 for adults, and $29 for kids ages 3-9), guests can order from a menu that includes classics like scrambled eggs, pancakes, or omelets and local favorites like loco moco.
+For one set price ($55 for adults as of spring 2025 and a bit less for kids ages 3-9), guests can order from a menu that includes classics like scrambled eggs, pancakes, or omelets and local favorites like loco moco.
 Kids meals have several varieties, including a Mickey and Minnie waffle plate.
 Servings on both the adult and kids plates are hearty.
 Baskets of pastries and a fruit platter are served as well.

 Note that there have been quite a few changes to character meals at Aulani over the years.
 Breakfast used to be a buffet, but we confirmed on our most recent trip that the buffet is very unlikely to return.
 Aulani also used to offer a character dinner 3x a week (Menehune Mischief) but there are no plans for that experience to return either.